-These Port Terminal Services Protocols apply to the provision of access to Port Terminals owned by GrainCorp, and the handling of regulated grain (bulk wheat) and other non-regulated grains through the Port Terminals.
+These Port Terminal Services Protocols apply to the provision of access to the Port Terminal owned by GrainCorp at Carrington (Newcastle) (Newcastle Port Terminal), and the handling of regulated grain (bulk wheat) and other non-regulated grains through the Newcastle Port Terminal.

+.
 These Port Terminal Services Protocols are structured as follows:

 Part A – Terms and Acronyms